List of Metalocalypse characters: Facebones

-Facebones is an animated version of the Dethklok logo, with a twisted jaw and visible brain (most likely a nod to metal mascots such as Megadeth's Vic Rattlehead, or Iron Maiden's Eddie the Head).
+Facebones is an animated version of the Dethklok logo, with a twisted jaw and visible brain (most likely a nod to metal mascots such as Megadeth's Vic Rattlehead or Iron Maiden's Eddie the Head).
 Facebones speaks in a high-pitch voice that occasionally modulates into something deeper and more demonic.
 He is used in videos related to Dethklok, like during fan day, when he told the fans the rules.
 He also appears in "Murdering Outside the Box," to open the quarterly review.

 Outside of fiction, Facebones is used to host video segments in interludes at Dethklok's live concerts.
 The videos are projected onto a large screen and provide mock 'behind-the-scenes' information.
 He also appears in the video for Bloodrocuted as an artifact from which the video's protagonist gains power.

 Facebones is known to malfunction time to time, where the screen becomes scrambled, usually right as he is about to dispense some important information that has deadly consequences to the Klokateers and fans.

 #216

 216 is a Klokateer that is best known for his dwarfism.
 Introduced in "Murdering outside the Box", he got into a scuffle with a disguised Agent 216 (an assassin sent by General Crozier to kill Dethklok) over who had won the company's raffle draw.
-The resulting fight between the two lead to #216 being incapacitated; yet, #216 managed to deliver the final blow, tripping Agent 216 before he could kill the band, leading to the assassin's death via cranial impalement on Murderface's diamond-encrusted rhinoceros horn codpiece.
+The resulting fight between the two led to #216 being incapacitated; yet, #216 managed to deliver the final blow, tripping Agent 216 before he could kill the band, leading to the assassin's death via cranial impalement on Murderface's diamond-encrusted rhinoceros horn codpiece.
 He is later seen at the end of the episode in a wheel chair, with an oxygen mask and the codpiece that he won in the raffle.

 By the events of "The metalocalypse has begun", #216 had fully recovered from his injuries, and took part in the massive battle between General Crozier's armed forces and the Klokateer Army.
 His weapon of choice during the battle appeared to be his diamond encrusted codpiece.
 The battle was close, and while #216 and the Klokateers fought valiantly, they were narrowly defeated.
 While many Klokateers died during the battle, #216 survived.
 He is later seen in seasons 2 and 3, and briefly during the Doomstar Requiem, a Klok Opera.